mlundine/CarolinaBaySedimentology/README.md

 cd to the CarolinaBaySedimentology folder.

+cd wherever_you_placed_it/CarolinaBaySedimentology

+Then run

-python SedGUI.py will run the database.
+python SedGUI.py

 Select a site, then click go to site and an image of the sediment will appear next to an image of the grain size histogram.